se4ai/se4ai.github.io/index.md

 have got serious problems.
 The truth is that most software organizations are running with a score of 2 or 3, and they need serious help.
-So if you AI tools can't or won't answer "yes" to the most of the abive then:
+So if you AI tools can't or won't answer "yes" to the most of the above then:

 - Industrial practitioners should use different tools; and
 - Researchers should accept  a new  research challenge (how how to enable that kinds of ethics in that kind of AI tool).